As the internet has become more and more media rich with video and high definition graphics, social media platforms are consuming a lot of data.

 - A community of fellow RVers relying on mobile internet

-We would not be able to dedicate so much time to creating content like this without member support!
+We would not be able to dedicate so much time to creating content like this without member support - thank you for making it possible!
+Parts of this article are included with your member exclusive benefits.

 Twitter - Disabling Video Auto-Play